 If you don't spend much on your credit cards or you're just looking for an affordable back-up card to use where American Express (or Diners Club) isn't accepted, the Virgin Australia Velocity Flyer Card at least pays for itself, thanks to the Virgin Australia flight voucher you receive which is equal to the annual fee.

-However, with an earn rate of just 0.5-0.66 Velocity points per dollar spent on everyday purchases, we'd suggest pairing this card with a higher-earning AMEX to make the best of both worlds: using the AMEX wherever it's accepted to earn the most points, and the Visa everywhere else to continue topping-up your Velocity balance.
+However, with an earn rate of just 0.5-0.66 Velocity points per dollar spent on everyday purchases, you could earn more points by pairing this card with a higher-earning AMEX to get the best of both worlds: using the AMEX wherever it's accepted to earn the most points, and the Visa everywhere else to continue topping-up your Velocity balance.

-Among your choices, the American Express Velocity Escape Card – earning one Velocity point per dollar on everyday spend and two Velocity points per dollar on Virgin Australia flight bookings, uncapped – which comes with no annual fee to pay.
+Among your choices, the American Express Velocity Platinum Card – earning 1.5 Velocity points per dollar on everyday spend and 2.5 Velocity points per dollar on Virgin Australia flight bookings, uncapped, against a $375 annual fee that includes a free return domestic flight and Virgin Australia lounge passes every year.

-Or, look to the American Express Explorer Card which can earn up to 1.5 Velocity points per dollar spent via AMEX's Membership Rewards program, with a $395 annual fee that's again offset by a $400 travel credit, to spend on Virgin Australia or any other airline (or hotel) of your choosing.
+Or, look to the American Express Explorer Card which can also earn up to 1.5 Velocity points per dollar spent via AMEX's Membership Rewards program (and other points like KrisFlyer miles and Etihad Guest miles), with a $395 annual fee that's again offset by a $400 travel credit, to spend on Virgin Australia or any other airline (or hotel) of your choosing.